sargyri/Drop_Lev/README.md

 In the folder ''Machine learning'' you can find the machine learning algorithms applied on in-silico data and experimental data.

+[1] Trinh, Eugene H., and Chaur‐Jian Hsu.
+"Equilibrium shapes of acoustically levitated drops."
+The Journal of the Acoustical Society of America 79.5 (1986): 1335-1338.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------